Murray keeps Cardinals unbeaten with 37-20 rout of Rams

 AP Sports Writer

 A.J.
-Green caught a 41-yard TD pass, Chase Edmonds ran for 120 yards and James Conner rushed for two short scores for Arizona (4-0), which finally beat Sean McVay for the first time in nine tries.
+Green caught a 41-yard TD pass, Chase Edmonds ran for 120 yards and James Conner rushed for two short scores for Arizona (4-0), which ended the Rams’ streak of eight consecutive victories in the rivalry during McVay’s career.

+The Cards haven’t won the division or had a winning record since 2015, but they’re off to a roaring start to 2021 highlighted by this blowout of the previously unbeaten Rams.

+“I feel like as a team, we’re building towards something,” said cornerback Byron Murphy Jr., who made an interception in the first half.
+“We hadn’t beaten the Rams in in how many years?
+I don’t know the exact number.
+Five years?
+But this is something definitely growing.”

+“Not really too worried about what other people think,” Murray said.
+“I think the guys in the locker room understand what we’re doing, what we’re capable of and where we can take it.”

-Maxx Williams caught a TD pass from Murray, who went 24 for 32 and repeatedly frustrated the Rams’ defense.
+Maxx Williams caught a TD pass from Murray, who went 24 for 32 and repeatedly frustrated the Rams’ defense while the Cards scored on seven of eight possessions after a game-opening punt.
 Arizona’s defense made several big plays, and it sealed the team’s first victory over the Rams since Jan.
 1, 2017, by stopping Matthew Stafford and the LA offense on downs at the 1 with 12:05 to play.

+The NFL’s only remaining unbeaten teams are Arizona and Las Vegas, which faces the Chargers at SoFi Stadium on Monday night.
+The Cardinals celebrated their win on the same field, but were mostly buttoned up in their postgame comments.

+“Not a statement,” Kingsbury said.
+“We wanted to get a week better.
+Division games are important.
+We’ve got to continue to play physical football and clean some stuff up.”

-Stafford went 26 of 41 for 280 yards and two touchdowns in his first ineffective performance with the Rams (3-1), who failed to start 4-0 for the first time since 2018 with an ugly home performance.
+Stafford went 26 of 41 for 280 yards and two touchdowns in his first ineffective game for the Rams (3-1), who failed to start 4-0 for the first time since 2018.
+One week after a statement victory over defending Super Bowl champion Tampa Bay on the same field, Los Angeles produced an ugly performance on both sides of the ball.

+“This is a prove-it (sport), and you’ve got to go out there and do it every time,” Stafford said.
+“I wasn’t good enough at doing that today.
+I think as a team, we probably weren’t good enough as far as going out in every single play and executing it.”

 Van Jefferson caught an early TD pass and Robert Woods made a TD grab with 1:14 to play, but Stafford was frequently off in his connections with his receivers.
 McVay regularly abandoned his running game despite Darrell Henderson’s 89 yards — the second-best performance of his career — on just 14 carries against a defense that hasn’t stopped the run well this season.

-Los Angeles’ defense had few answers for Murray, who consistently found open receivers or picked up his own yardage while the Cardinals scored on seven of eight drives after an opening punt.
+The Rams had the NFL’s No. 1 defense in yards allowed and points allowed last season, but they’ve given up 911 yards and 61 points in the last two weeks.
+Los Angeles’ defense had few answers for Murray, who consistently found open receivers or picked up his own yardage.

-The Cardinals streaked to a 24-13 halftime lead behind Murray, who struggled to work his magic against the Rams in his first two NFL seasons.
-He was in fine form early in his SoFi Stadium debut, passing for 186 yards and rushing for 34 more in the first half while the Cards shredded a Los Angeles defense that had allowed fewer than 21 points per game this season.
+“That’s the athleticism and just the great playmaker that he is,” McVay said.
+“There were a couple instances where we feel like we could have been better, but you’ve got to give him credit.
+He’s a playmaker.”

-Arizona scored touchdowns after both of Los Angeles’ turnovers in the first half.
+Arizona scored touchdowns after both of Los Angeles’ turnovers in the first half, and the Cardinals now have a plus-5 turnover differential this season.

-Green’s long TD catch came after Byron Murphy Jr. picked off Stafford’s underthrown pass to DeSean Jackson, and Williams’ TD catch resulted from a drive that began with Sony Michel’s fumble and included an exceptional first-down scramble by Murray on 3rd and 16.
+Green’s long TD catch came after Murphy picked off Stafford’s underthrown pass to DeSean Jackson.
+Williams’ TD catch resulted from a drive that began with Sony Michel’s fumble and included an exceptional first-down scramble by Murray on 3rd and 16.

-The Rams had a long TD drive ending in Jefferson’s catch, but otherwise struggled or settled for field goals.
-Stafford went 11 for 21 in the half, hitting NFL receiving leader Cooper Kupp just twice on seven targets.
-Kupp finished with five catches for 64 yards, while Jefferson had six for 90 yards.

 INJURY REPORT